magepages/mpdocs/docs/automatic-related-products/index.md

 * There’s no Preview Product here

 #### 3.3 Actions
+* Action Page of Category Rule doesn't have *Add Product item* as in Product Page Rule.
-Completely Similar to Action of the Product Page.
+* For the rest, it's similar to Action section of Product Page.
 Click [here](https://docs.mageplaza.com/automatic-related-products/index.html#action) to refer.

 #### 3.4 A/B Testing
 Completely Similar to A/B Testing of the Product Page.
 Click [here](https://docs.mageplaza.com/automatic-related-products/index.html#a-b-testing) to refer.